yvoyer/php-specification/README.md

 ### Lower

-Whether the property's numeric value is less than the provided value.
+Whether the property's numeric or date value is less than the provided value.

 Example: `Lower::thanInteger('alias', 'age', 18)`
+Example: `Lower::thanDate('alias', 'age', new \DateTime('2000-01-01'))`

 ### LowerEquals

-Whether the property's numeric value is less or equal than the provided value.
+Whether the property's numeric or date value is less or equal than the provided value.

 Example: `LowerEquals::thanInteger('alias', 'age', 18)`
+Example: `LowerEquals::thanDate('alias', 'age', new \DateTime('2000-01-01'))`

 ### StartsWith